clancyandrews3/Optimal_Season_Running_Schedule/README.md

 ## Background

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are many aspects that go into planning a training schedule for a week.
 For this instance, the only prior information necessary for us to optimize a week of training is the previous week's total mileage.
 It is recommended that the total weekly mileage for the current week is only a 10% increase from the previous week's total mileage, to prevent over training and injury.
-We use the term mileage to indicate the total distance ran during the week, but the units for this distance is in meters, since most competitive races are measured using the metric system.
+We use the term mileage to indicate the total distance ran during the week, but the units for this distance is in kilometers, since most competitive races are measured using the metric system.